RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

 ### Prepare the SM "owner" user

 1. Sign in to your Auth0 account and navigate to **User Management > Users**.
-   * Select the User that will be SAML owner in SM
+   * Select the SAML owner.
    * Verify the details

     First & Last names are needed for the SAML assertion and are not available in the default user profile.